zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/ef6/glimpse.md

 ## Enable Glimpse

-By default, glimpse is turned-off and to turn it on, run your application and go to the `http://localhost:<port #>/glimpse.axd` and click the **Turn Glimpse On** button.
+By default, a glimpse is turned-off and to turn it on, run your application and go to the `http://localhost:<port #>/glimpse.axd` and click the **Turn Glimpse On** button.

 <img src="https://raw.githubusercontent.com/zzzprojects/EntityFramework-Extensions/master/docs2/images/glimpse-2.png">